testingisdocumenting/znai/znai-docs/documentation/flow/lookup-paths.md

 ../module/src/main/java
 ```

-# HTTP lookup location
+# HTTP Lookup Location

-If files you want to include are not part of your project, you can add http base url to `lookup-paths`.
+If files you want to include are not part of your project, you can add an HTTP base URL to `lookup-paths`.

 ```txt {title: "lookup-paths"}
 ../examples